Volcano on the Horizon: Thae Yong-ho and the Politics of Speech

 In North and South Korea alike, scant regard is paid to the humanitarian significance of the defection phenomenon.
 One frequently, and frustratingly, finds instead the dead weight of geopolitics alongside a parochial devotion to local concerns on the moral margins of the issue.

-In his debut essay for Sino-NK, Tom Fowdy looks back at 2016, when two major defection incidents made headlines around the world.
+In 2016, two major defection incidents made headlines around the world.
 The first was the escape of thirteen restaurant workers from Ningbo in the spring, the second the summertime departure of that debonair former deputy in North Korea’s unassuming diplomatic outpost in London, Thae Yong-ho.
 As usual, pre-eminent on both sides of the DMZ was the need to score the requisite geopolitical points.
-In a companion piece to the essay by Tom Fowdy, Christopher Richardson looks at the Thae case and what it tells us about the politics of speech. — Christopher Green, Co-editor
+Christopher Richardson looks at the Thae case and what it tells us about the politics of speech. — Christopher Green, Co-editor

 Volcano on the Horizon: Thae Yong-ho and the Politics of Speech

 by Christopher Richardson

 In 2016, North Korean diplomat Thae Yong-ho defected from the DPRK Embassy in London and made his way to Seoul with his wife and children.
 In recent weeks, Thae has emerged as one of the most articulate voices of North Koreans in exile, addressing the South Korean government and public on numerous occasions.
 Unlike most defectors, Thae is also a fluent English speaker, and has just completed his first major engagements with the Western media.
 Although fifty years of experience in the North Korean social system cannot be reduced to one press appearance, Thae’s hour-long interview with Arirang is a good place to start.